11 AWESOME Things to Do In Hampi, India

 The ancient city of Vijayanagara had a distinctive style of architecture by utilizing and cutting the boulders.
 For us, this was the most interesting aspect of this place.

 Hippie Island – wow, doesn’t the name sound awesome?
 This is the nickname of the tiny island which is across the river, also known as Virupapur Gaddi.
 While the pilgrims stay in the main Hampi town, the backpackers generally choose this little river island.
 Let’s get one thing right – this is NOT the place for you if you like luxury.
 You can enhance the experience of your visit tremendously if you’re open to staying in a simple hut here.
 Our cute little hut with a hammock was in a place called Top Secret River View, which we could only reach by walking through a trail that started from the ferry drop point.
-Too bad this place doesn’t exist anymore but you can try Murali Homestay, Hampi, which is in the same area.
+Too bad this place doesn’t exist anymore but you can try try Murali Homestay, Hampi – or Hema Guest House.
+Both of them are in the same area.

 04 | Climb on the hills to reach some seriously STUNNING viewpoints